demaguabhiramreddy834/Sector-Wise-Financial-Performance-Analysis/README.md

 ## 📌 Disclaimer
 This project is created for educational and analytical purposes.
 The financial data is collected from a publicly accessible website and the analysis should not be considered financial or investment advice.

-This project is created for **educational and analytical purposes**.
-The financial data is collected from a publicly accessible website and the analysis should not be considered financial or investment advice.